ByteBlazer00/ec2-python-docker-deploy/README.md

 - now exit with ctrl + x

-## 4️⃣ Docker Hub Setup
+## 4️⃣ Docker Hub Login on EC2

-1. Log in:  login on your docker hub account
+ Log in to Docker Hub

-2. Create repository: Name: python-app, Visibility: Private
+docker login  # Enter username and password or access token

-- Create private repository in Docker Hub:
+## to create a personal access token
-- Go to hub.docker.com > Create Repository > Name: python-app > Visibility: Private > Create
+- go to docker hub settings > Personal access tokens > generate new token

-- Note repository: docker.io/<your-username>/python-app
+docker login -u <your-username>

-4. Example tag: docker.io/<your-username>/python-app
+- for  password enter the password given in token

 ## 5️⃣ Build & Push Docker Image on EC2